DiscoverTec/anExperiment/eberron-by-night/adventures/chapter-5.md

 The heros decide to sleep, thinking Lobo will arrive with billy

-Suddenly, in the distance a soft explosion is heard in the distance
+Suddenly, in the distance a soft explosion is heard

 Lobo is summoned back to Lavinia, only to report the goblins may have exploded the dynamite hidden in Billy's pouch